 What’s the best advice you have ever received on being in love?

 Reece, 26: The best advice I ever got was to never fear commitment.
 But the trick is you never know just what you’ll be committing to.
-I don’t really know what promulgated it, all I can say is that one day I was fed up.
+I don’t really know how it all started, all I can remember is that one day I was fed up.
 With all of it.
 All of the games and bullshit; all of the mixed signals and drama.
 I was at the end up my rope.
 I was in my apartment, my utilities bill in hand, and just said, “Fuck it.”
 Yes, out loud.
-I drank my last can of Michelob and took the equivalent amount of money I owed my landlord and spent it on eggrolls to have delivered to the workplace of the last girl who ghosted me.
+I drank my last can of Michelob and took the equivalent amount of money I owed my landlord and spent it on spring rolls to have delivered to the workplace of the last girl who ghosted me.
 Then I started running.